Cubeir/Vanilla-RTX-Tuner/README.md

 The scope of this project as it stands is small, but contributions are welcome.
 You’ll find TODOs scattered in the code if you’re looking for a place to start.

-## Known Issues
-- Initial window size may be off with windows scaling setting other than 100%; resize manually.
-- The app doesn't adapt if windows text size is set too large.
-- The app's window may restore to a non-existent place and become invisible if the monitor it was previously closed on is turned off or unplugged; Temp solution: Reset app's data.
-- Grainy materials produced by Material Noise Offset slider don't carry over the same noise to textures (e.g. currently noise varies between redstone lamp off and on)